xaIex/Cyberpunk-CUI-Foobar2000-Theme/README.md

 <img width="541" height="40" alt="image" src="https://github.com/user-attachments/assets/53181876-a8a3-4b06-ab36-5773c7b79c3e" />

-- Play around with these options to change the zoon direction
+- Play around with these options to change the zoom direction
 - You can change it to where it'll pan across the image instead of just zooming into the center like so: